zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/unlike/README.md

 | nX | This construct matches a sequence of any characters. |
 | "string" | This construct matches the character sequence string exactly. |

->The pattern will be applied to all characters in **field** and it must not match all characters in **field** to evaluate as Boolean FALSE.
+>The pattern will be applied to all characters in **field** and it must not match any characters in **field** to evaluate as Boolean FALSE.
 >The integer value **n** can be specified as 0.
 This will cause the pattern to match any number of characters of the specified type.

 ## Example

 ```
-LIST BOOK_SALES WITH FORENAME NOT.MATCHING "CARL..."
+LIST BOOK_SALES WITH FORENAME UNLIKE "CARL..."
 ```

 Back to [Cross Reference](./../README.md)